Update 8 - June 2022

 Update 5 - June 2020

-Welcome to update #5 of the Kanoogi platform and Intergalactic Space Empire project!
+Welcome to the latest update of the Kanoogi platform and Intergalactic Space Empire project!

 This update is not only long overdue, it’s going to take a bit of a different format.
 First of all, there are a multitude of reasons it’s different, one of those you already know, and have heard about non-stop since it affected us all, and we went into this global quarantine, but second of all, how working on this project as an indie for the past few years has affected me.
 So for this update, a small blurb about the state of the project and then I’ll try and answer a few of the questions from the backlog.
 If you want to add more questions to that list, which I will endeavor to answer in the future, you can send them to firstname.lastname@example.org.
 If you send me a single question, I can often just reply back to that right away.